An Oral History of Atlantis

 About

-A deadpan, wildly imaginative collection of stories that slices clean through the mundanity and absurdity of modern life, from the author of the Los Angeles Times Book Prize–winner and Pulitzer Prize finalist Same Bed Different Dreams
+Gilt-edged stories that slice clean through the mundanity of modern life, from the author of Same Bed Different Dreams, a finalist for the Pulitzer Prize and winner of the Los Angeles Times Book Prize

-In “Machine City,” a college student’s role in a friend’s movie causes lines to blur between his character and his true self.
-In “Slide to Unlock,” a man comes to terms with his life, via the passwords he struggles to remember in a moment of extremis.
-And in “Weird Menace,” a director and faded movie star discuss science fiction, memory, and lost loves on a commentary track for a film from the ’80s that neither seems to remember all that well.
+In “Machine City” a college student’s chance role in a friend’s movie blurs the line between his character and his true self.
+(Is he a robot?)
+In “Slide to Unlock” a man comes to terms with his life via the passwords he struggles to remember in extremis.
+(What’s his mom’s name backward?)
+And in “Weird Menace” a director and faded movie star gab about science fiction, bad costume choices, and lost loves on a commentary track for a B-film from the ’80s that neither remembers all that well.

-In Ed Park’s utterly original collection, An Oral History of Atlantis, characters question the fleetingness of youth and art, reckon with the consequences of the everyday, and find solace in the absurd, the beautiful, and the sublime.
+In Ed Park’s utterly original collection, An Oral History of Atlantis, characters bemoan their fleeting youth, focus on their breathing, meet cute, break up, write book reviews, translate ancient glyphs, bid on stuff online, whale watch, and once in a while find solace in the sublime.
 Throughout, Park deploys his trademark wit to create a world both strikingly recognizable and delightfully other.
-All together, these sixteen stories have much to say about the meaning—and transitory nature—of our lives.
-And they are proof positive that Ed Park is one of the most insightful and imaginative writers working today.
+Spanning a quarter century, these sixteen stories tell the absurd truth about our lives.
+They capture the moment when the present becomes the past—and are proof positive that Ed Park is one of the most imaginative and insightful writers working today.

 Reviews